Astrashh/TerraConfigurationNotes/pages/Home.md

 - ## Why Unofficial?
 - Official documentation with higher standards takes more time and effort to maintain, both of which have been barriers to producing a sufficient *quantity* of configuration information to be useful.

-  This site serves as a more casual informal format, where information can be stringed together in a 'to be practically usable for config development where official documentation is lacking.
+  This site serves as a more casual informal format, where information can be stringed together in a 'quantity over quality' format to be practically usable for config development where official documentation is lacking.
-- ## Contributing
+- ## Contributions
-- You can find the source for this knowledge base here https://github.com/Astrashh/TerraConfigurationNotes.
+- You can find the source for this knowledge base here https://github.com/Astrashh/TerraConfigurationNotes, notes are produced
 - # Contents
 -
 - [[Feature Config]]